tobiasackels/ackels-lab/content/home/welcome.md

 <p>

 <font size="3">
-The Ackels Lab combines physiological, imaging, and behavioral approaches to study neural coding at cellular and network levels, with a particular focus on how temporal stimulus structure shapes perception and behavior.  </font>
+The Ackels Lab combines physiological, imaging, and behavioural approaches to study neural coding at cellular and network levels, with a particular focus on how temporal stimulus structure shapes perception and behaviour.  </font>
 </tr>

 <table>